abhishekgadde/Python-Basics/README.md

 These are the core fundamentals covered in this repository.

-Here's the list for Python:
+Here's the list of fundamentals in python:

 Core Fundamental topics: